Tax Management India. Com

 X X X X Extracts X X X X

-..... ether doing away with the existing legislative policy and laying down a new policy therefor.
+..... together doing away with the existing legislative policy and laying down a new policy therefor.
 Change of legislative policy with the aid of the National Housing Policy was not within the domain of the Administrator.
 It was the sole prerogative of the legislature.
 A statute can be amended, partially repealed or wholly repealed by the legislature only.
 The philosophy underlying a statute or the legislative policy, with the passage of time, may be altered but therefor only the legislature has the requisite power and not the executive.
 The delegated legislation must be exercised, it is trite, within the parameters of essential legislative policy.
 The question must be considered from another angle.
 Delegation of essential legislative function is impermissible.
 It is essential for the legislature to declare its legislative policy which can be gathered from the express words used in the statute or by necessary implication, having regard to the attending circumstances.
 It is impermissible for the legislature to abdicate its essential legislative functions.
 The legislature cannot delegate its power to repeal the law or modify its essential features.
-Section 3 of the Act, indisputably, i .....
+Section 3 of the Act, indisputably, is c .....

 X X X X Extracts X X X X